Graduate School Requirements for the Ph.D.

 - All doctoral candidates in Italian Studies must successfully complete required coursework, pass a Minor and a Major field Candidacy Exam (with a written and an oral component), successfully defend a dissertation prospectus, and pass a final oral examination on the dissertation and the designated special areas of research.
 All students entering without an approved M.A. in Italian must also pass qualifying exams at the end of their second year of study.

-During the first semester of study, the Graduate Chair in Italian will advise students.
+During the first semester of study, the Director of Graduate Studies will advise students.
 The student may change the adviser upon consultation with and approval of the Graduate Studies Committee Chair and the faculty involved.
 All courses will be chosen in consultation with and with the approval of the adviser.
 The student will, in consultation with the adviser, select the fields of concentration that will later form the basis of the student’s minor and major qualifying exams by week four of the third year of study for students entering without an approved M.A. in Italian and by spring of the first year of study for students entering with an approved M.A. in Italian.
 The student will also, with adviser approval, select the other members of the Advisory Committee, who should be representative of the areas of the student’s specialization.
 The Advisory Committee is composed of at least three authorized graduate faculty members, including the student’s adviser.
-At least one member of the committee must be from a department or program other than French and Italian, unless the minor field is French.
+At least one member of the committee must be from a department or program other than French and Italian, unless the minor field is French and Francophone Studies.
 This committee will serve as the minor and major field candidacy exam committee.